Domitian of Huy

-Domitian of Huy (Domitianus; also, of Maestricht) was a Gaulish bishop of the sixth century who is noted for both his generosity and writings against heresy.
+Domitian of Huy (Domitianus; also, of Maastricht) was a Gaulish bishop of the sixth century who is noted for both his generosity and writings against heresy.
 He is venerated as a saint.

 Life

-Domitian was chosen bishop of Tongeren, but later moved his see to Maastricht.
+Domitian was chosen bishop of Tongeren, but later moved his seat to Maastricht.
 He was present at the Council of Clermont (535).
 Domitian is notable for speaking out convincingly against heretics, especially at the Fifth Council of Orléans in 549.

 He encouraged the development of polemic against heresy in the early church, and worked to evangelize the Meuse Valley.
 He is occasionally referred to as the "Apostle of the Meuse Valley" for his efforts there.

 Domitian also constructed churches and hospices in order to care for people spiritually and physically.
 He was well known for his generosity, as well as his ability to procure money via fund-raising, a talent that once helped to ease a famine in his bishopric.